-The Fiscal Council’s compensation consists exclusively of fixed monthly fees, aiming at remunerating each member within the scope of responsibilities assigned to the Company’s Fiscal Council.
-Alternate members will be remunerated only when they replace sitting members due to their vacancy, impediment or absence.
+The Fiscal Council’s compensation consists exclusively of fixed monthly fees, aiming at remunerating each member within the scope of services assigned to the Company’s Fiscal Council.
+Alternate members will only be remunerated when they replace sitting members due to their vacancy, impediment or absence.
 Oi proposes that the compensation of the members of the Fiscal Council be a percentage of the fixed average compensation attributed to Statutory Officers.
 The compensation of the members of the Fiscal Council is set by the Shareholders’ Meeting that elects said members, pursuant to paragraph 3 of article 162 of Brazilian Corporate Law.

 3.2 – VARIABLE COMPENSATION:

 The members of the Fiscal Council are not entitled to variable compensation.

 4 – COMPENSATION OF THE COMPANY’S MANAGEMENT AND THE MEMBERS OF THE FISCAL COUNCIL FOR THE 2022FY: